 Booking Your Event

-Do you need a funny, engaging, reliable keynote speaker to help address change in your organization or industry?
+Do you need an engaging, reliable, change management keynote speaker to help address change in your organization or industry?

-I’ve presented for audiences of all sizes, from small conferences of 100-200 people to large conventions with 1500-2000 in the crowd.
+I’ve presented for audiences of all sizes.
+Some are small conferences of 100-200 people.
+Some are large conventions with 1500-2000 in the crowd.